Weights & Towing

 Q: Can any car tow an Airstream?

-This is a common myth.
+A: This is a common myth.
 Two things.

 An Airstream is just as heavy as other similar aged brands of trailers, and in many cases heavier.
 What makes the difference is the enhanced towabilty and trackability of the Airstream owing to its aerodynamic shape, low center of gravity, and distributed weights.
 This gives people the impression that Airstreams are lighter.